cspray/annotated-container/KNOWN_ISSUES.md

 In the above example there's a pretty glaring error that when we attempt to construct `Foo` an `int` value will be passed to a `string`.
 Currently, the behavior of this library would to fail at runtime when the object is constructed with a `TypeError`.
-The same problem can exist in `DefineService` if you pass a type that doesn't implement the declaration.
+The same problem can exist in `UseService` if you pass a type that doesn't implement the declaration.
 In the 0.3 push we'll be throwing an exception on invalid types in `Define*` Attributes during the compile step.